spiral/docs/docs/en/grpc/service.md

 # GRPC - Service Code

+Unlike classic HTTP and REST endpoints GRPC enforce most strict request/response format driven by `.proto` files declaration and compiled into binary messages using `protoc` compiler.

 > **Note**
-> The documentation page contains outdated information relevant to RoadRunner 1.x only.

-Unlike classic HTTP and REST endpoints GRPC enforce most strict request/response format driven by `.proto` files declaration and compiled into binary messages using `protoc` compiler.

 > Use https://github.com/spiral/app-grpc as the base to speed up onboarding.

 ## Define the Service

 To declare our first service create a proto file in the desired direction.
 By default, the GRPC build proposes to create the proto files in `/proto` directory.
 Create file `proto/calculator.proto`:

 ```json
 syntax = "proto3";